qunitjs/qunit/docs/api/QUnit/test.if.md

 `QUnit.test.if( name, condition, callback )`

-Add a test that only runs if a condition is true.
+Define a test that is automatically skipped when a condition is false.

 | parameter | description |
 |-----------|-------------|